tangziyi001/Spartina-Online-Judge/README.md

     * I'm going to be using passport for user authentication
 * Perform client side form validation using a JavaScript library
 * Use js libraries that i found
-* Use code submission API from [Sphere Judge](http://sphere-engine.com/).
+* Use code submission API from [Sphere Engine](http://sphere-engine.com/).
 Users can access problem page to submit their code as text.
-The server sends the code to the Sphere Engine and retrieve feedbacks.
+The server sends the code to the Sphere Compiler and retrieve feedbacks.